 How inspiring the practice is and how it will affect blood sugars depend a lot on the instructor.
 Because Vinyasa doesn’t have a standardized set of poses, no two classes are ever alike.
 Vinyasa can be everything from a relaxing flow of poses all the way up to “power yoga” that will push your strength and endurance to the limit.

-I’ve been in a few classes where the flow was very fast, making the blood sugar impact similar to what I’d expect from a cardio session, but most often, it’s a more slowly paced flow meaning limited impact on my blood sugars.
+I’ve been in a few classes where the flow was very fast, making the blood sugar impact similar to what I’d expect from a cardio session, but most often, it’s a more slowly paced flow which only has a minor impact on my blood sugars.

 - If I expect it to be a fast-paced yoga flow (or don’t know what to expect), I’ll do a 25-30% bolus reduction with my last meal before the practice